alfitz/storybook/addons/knobs/README.md

 object(label, defaultValue); // defaultValue should be a valid JSON object
 ```

-The knob's input must be valid JSON, including any additional entries added by the user.
+The knob's object input must be valid JSON, including any additional entries added by the user.
 When the input cannot be parsed into a JSON object, a red background is displayed on the knob.

 ##### Example
 ```js